danlentz/cl-ctrie/readme.md

 #### User API Reference

-The user api of cl-ctrie is should be largely familiar to the average common-lisp programmer.
+The user api of cl-ctrie should be largely familiar to the average common-lisp programmer.
 Nearly all exported symbols of the CL-CTRIE package begin with the prefix "ctrie" and thus can be convenientely incorporated via USE-PACKAGE or equivalent package definition.
 The